Rikthepixel/react-blend/README.md

 ## Why still use higher order components?

 With the introduction of hooks many React developers have considered higher order components to be obsolite.
-Hooks make components very composable.
-A role that hooks can't fulfill however is the role of a guard.
+Hooks make components very composable, however a role that hooks can't fulfill is the role of a being a guard.

 In many applications I've found it to be useful for encapsulating loading and error states.
 Just wrap a component with `withAsync` and you don't have to worry about a variable being nullable/undefined or not being available yet.

-I've found it useful to define these states as "unwanted states".
+I've found it useful to define these states as _"unwanted states"_.
 What you really care about is to render the component, show the information, not to handle these undesired states.

 Many components could be wrapped with a guard: